gustavogandrade/notepad-in-java/README.md

 # Notepad in Java

-A lightweight desktop notepad/text editor built with Java Swing and AWT, inspired by the classic Windows Notepad.
+A lightweight desktop notepad/text editor built with Java Swing and AWT still in development.

 ## Features